ThomasWorkOnline/Quark/README.md

 	make config=dist

 4. Run `GenInclude_MacOS.sh`.
 This will generate the `include` directory alongside the `lib` folder.<br />
-NOTE: *`GenInclude_MacOS.sh` will only copy files, so make sure the application is compiled for your desired platform.*
+Note: *`GenInclude_MacOS.sh` will only copy files, so make sure the application is compiled for your desired platform.*

 5. Link the appropriate libraries for your application (remember to link the debug and release configs appropriately).